Stephen Coronel: Sexual exploitation conviction

 Coronel was arrested on September 26, 2014, and charged with five counts of sexual exploitation of a minor.
 A U.S. Department of Justice Internet Crimes Against Children Task Force investigation determined that child pornography had been uploaded from a residence in Bluffton, South Carolina.

 Coronel was sentenced to six years in prison on April 27, 2016, after being found guilty of third-degree sexual exploitation of a minor.
-As of April 2018, he was incarcerated at the Kershaw Correctional Institution in South Carolina.
+He was incarcerated at the Kershaw Correctional Institution in South Carolina.

-Coronel was released from prison, placed on probation March 3, 2019, and transferred to South Carolina's Beaufort County Detention Center, where he is choosing to stay while awaiting approval to move to Florida.
+Coronel was released from prison and placed on probation as of March 3, 2019.